 To further refine the selection, we exclude dropout candidates with $p(z)<0.7$, where $p(z)$ is photometric redshift probability at $z>6.5$, estimated by a photometric redshift code, \eazy\ \citep[][see Sec~\ref{ssec:phot} for details]{brammer08}. \numall\ source candidates are selected from 206\,fields where the z8\_Y105 selection is available.

-We then refine this high-$z$ candidate catalog to extract objects with point source morphologies.
-To configure optimal parameters for this, we conducted a source parameter recovery test, by adding point source objects and extended objects to a set of real images, and then measured their photometric properties with \sext\ in the same way as for real sources.
+We then refine this high-$z$ candidate catalog to extract objects with point-source morphologies.
+To configure optimal parameters for this, we conducted a source parameter recovery test, by adding point-source objects and extended objects to a set of real images, and then measured their photometric properties with \sext\ in the same way as for real sources.
 We follow \citet{morishita18b} to model point and extended sources at $z\sim8$, by assigning source radius, S\'ersic index, and UV slope.

 We include parameters such as size, elongation (ratio of major to minor axis radius, $e=a/b$), flux concentration, and CLASS\_STAR in the test.
 Among these parameters, the flux concentration parameter performs significantly better than other parameters in separating the two populations, up to $\sim26$\,mag (approximately the typical limiting magnitude of \spbg).
 Furthermore, we also set an upper limit in elongation to further improve the selection, although this is only a necessary but not a sufficient condition, as extended source with round shape would still pass the selection.
 We note that while CLASS\_STAR is often used as a star/galaxy separation indicator, our test indicates that its performance becomes less effective from a relatively bright magnitude, $\sim23$\,mag, as was previously reported \citep[e.g.,][]{finkelstein15}.